wale-prog/Leaderboard/README.md

 - Open a command line terminal (Git bash preferrably) and navigate to a directory where you would like to save the work folder using cd.
 - Clone the repository with git clone https://github.com/wale-prog/Leadershipboard.git
-- To get the cuurent working tree, git fetch --all, then checkout to "todo-list-structure" branch.
+- To get the curent working tree, git fetch --all, then checkout to "setup" branch.
 - Finally, display the content of the ./dist/index.html by starting the webpack dev server doing the following:
   - navigate to the root directory with a command line terminal
   - run 'npm start'